The guessing is over. It's official: The Iowa caucuses will be held Jan. 3.

 Uncertainty over the date also kept candidates from booking ballrooms, precinct captains from finding caucus locations and campaign workers -- and journalists -- from making holiday plans.
 Now, even the time is known: The caucusing is set to begin at 7 p.m.

 To preserve its status as the earliest of the early voting states, Iowa had no choice but to move its date.
-Florida and Nevada, in violation of GOP rules, moved their primary dates, causing a chain reaction with New Hampshire and South Carolina, which traditionally follow Iowa's vote.
-South Carolina has said it will hold its primary before Florida and New Hampshire has been threatening to hold its in December.
+Florida and Nevada, in violation of GOP rules, moved their primary dates, causing a chain reaction with New Hampshire and South Carolina, which traditionally follow Iowa's vote. it will hold its primary before Florida and to hold its in December.

 “At a time when more and more Americans feel disconnected from our national leaders, we need places like Iowa and New Hampshire that require those who seek to lead us, actually meet us, look us in the eye and listen to our hopes and concerns for our families and our nation,” he said.